EBolle/NLP-Weather-dataset/README.md

 - /by_year .csv datasets from 2004-2021 (628.553.790 rows)
 - us_stations.txt this is a modified version of ghcnd-stations.txt (65.171 rows)

+Uncompressed these files contain more than 30GB of data.

 ## Transformations

 The final dataset looks as follows: